How to Prepare Your Plumbing for Winter

 Outdoor Hoses, Faucets, & Sprinklers

 Your outdoor hoses, faucets, and sprinklers must also be prepared for winter.
 First, check the faucets for leaks.
-Then, remove any outdoor hoses you have, as the water inside them can freeze and expand, leading to the pipes and faucets in your home freezing as well.
+Then, remove any outdoor hoses you have, as the water inside them can freeze and expand, leading to the pipes and faucets in your home freezing.
 Drain these hoses before storing them.
-Next, protect your outside hose bibs by draining any collected water and adding insulation.
+Next, protect your outside hose bibs by draining collected water and adding insulation.

-If your home has shut-off valves for your outdoor faucets, you will be able to close these and completely drain the water from the hose bibs, meaning that you do not need insulation.
-Finally, if you have a sprinkler system, you should turn off the water and flush any water that remains.
-Some systems are self draining, while others will need to be purged using blown air.
+If your home has shut-off valves for your outdoor faucets, you can close these and completely drain the water from the hose bibs, meaning that you do not need insulation.
+Finally, if you have a sprinkler system, turn off the water and flush any remaining water.
+Some systems are self-draining, while others must be purged using blown air.

 Pump House

 If your home draws water from a well, you will need to prepare the pump house for winter.
-First, insulate the pump house itself to ensure that the pipes do not freeze.
-Next, add insulation to any pipes that are exposed within the pump house.
-Finally, you should provide the pump house with a heat source to ensure that the temperature does not drop below freezing.
+First, insulate the pump house to ensure the pipes do not freeze.
+Next, add insulation to any pipes exposed within the pump house.
+Finally, you should provide the pump house with a heat source to ensure the temperature does not drop below freezing.

 Sump Pump and Pit

-For those who have a sump pump and pit, you will need to perform further winterization tasks.
-The first step is a sump pump and pit inspection to ensure that your system is working properly.
+For those with a sump pump and pit, you must perform further winterization tasks.
+The first step is a sump pump and pit inspection to ensure your system works properly.
 Next, clean both the sump pump and the pit.
-You should also insulate your basement to ensure that the sump pump does not freeze.
-If it does, it will no longer function, allowing water to flow into your basement.
-This can lead to flooding and serious water damage.
+You should also insulate your basement to ensure the sump pump does not freeze.
+It will no longer function if it does, allowing water to flow into your basement.
+This can lead to flooding and severe water damage.

 Main Water Shutoff Valve

-Finally, it is important to know where your water main shutoff valve is located.
-If a pipe freezes and bursts, knowing where your water main shutoff valve is will allow you to quickly turn off the water and reduce the potential for damage.
-You should also test the water main shutoff valve to ensure it is working properly in case an emergency arises.
+Finally, it is crucial to know where your water main shutoff valve is located.
+Knowing where your water main shutoff valve is will allow you to quickly turn off the water and reduce the potential for damage if a pipe freezes and bursts.
+You should also test the water main shutoff valve to ensure it works properly in case of an emergency.

 When to Contact Albuquerque Plumbing, Heating & Cooling

-While much winter preparation for your plumbing system can be done by yourself there are certain situations in which you should contact Albuquerque Plumbing, Heating & Cooling for help.
-If you find any issues with your plumbing system, such as a rusty water heater, leaky pipes, or a non-functional water main shutoff valve, you should call Albuquerque Plumbing, Heating & Cooling to perform an inspection and repair.
-In addition, if at any point during the winter months you encounter a plumbing emergency, such as pipes that have burst or a flooded basement, do not hesitate to contact Albuquerque Plumbing, Heating & Cooling for assistance
+While much of the winter preparation for your plumbing system can be done by yourself, there are certain situations in which you should contact Albuquerque Plumbing, Heating & Cooling for help.
+Find any issues with your plumbing system, such as a rusty water heater, leaky pipes, or a non-functional water main shutoff valve.
+You should call Albuquerque Plumbing, Heating & Cooling to perform an inspection and repair.
+In addition, if at any point during the winter months, you encounter a plumbing emergency, such as pipes that have burst or a flooded basement, do not hesitate to contact Albuquerque Plumbing, Heating & Cooling for assistance!

 laptop Request Appointment Close disabled_by_default